- Practices Area

 Qualified Request & Qualified Written Request

-Servicers now have duties to respond to the disputes and requests for information from borrowers.
+Servicers now have duties to respond to disputes and requests for information from borrowers.
 The SBBOR defines a “qualified request” as one made over the telephone which requests specific information or reports an error.
 (Civ.
 Code §1788.100(n)).
 A “qualified written request” (“QWR”) is a request made in writing (including email) detailing an error or requesting information like a payment history.

-A servicer must respond to a QWR within 30 business days and provide information related to the request and the action the student loan servicer with take to correct the account or an explanation that the account is correct.
+A servicer must respond to a QWR within 30 business days and provide information related to the request and the action the student loan servicer with taking to correct the account or an explanation that the account is correct.
 (Civ.
 Code §1788.102(t)(1)).
 Servicers must also have policies and procedures to escalate disputes by borrowers.

 Transfers of Student Loans

 If a student loan is transferred the servicer must notify the borrower of the new servicer 15 days before the borrower is required to send in a payment.
 (Civ.
 Code §1788.102(m)).